ssekese1/palota_flutter_spotify_africa_assessment/README.md

 ## Submission
 Once done with the tasks, commit all your code and push it to your forked remote github repository.
 Submit a link to your forked repo (with relevant branch - ideally master) to the email which will be provided to you separately when the assessment is assigned to you.

+**Important: Make sure your app compiles and runs before submitting**

 ---